Szabadság: Overview

 On March 15, 1995, Szabadság became the first daily newspaper from Romania and Hungary with its own web page.
 It was the first in Romania to use the offset technology and to be published in full color.

 With a total staff of 30, including 20 journalists, the daily is distributed in 5 counties in central Transylvania.

 The newspaper is privately owned by the Minerva Cultural Association, an NGO led by employees of Szabadság.
 The Hungarian-language daily is financially independent and does not receive any government grants.
 Its costs are covered by sales (around 60%) and advertising (40%).
 Less than 1% of its annual turnover comes from public foundations from Hungary and Romania.

-Szabadság is the number one daily newspaper in the Cluj area, even though it is published in Hungarian.
+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).